davideicardi/shelf-dependency/README.md

 You can also register objects:

 ```
-shelf.register("car", { name: "Ferrari" });
+container.register("car", { name: "Ferrari" });
 ```

 ## Resolving a component

-You can resolve a component by calling `ShelfDependency.resolve` instance method explicitly or implicitly when declaring a constructor parameter (dependency).
+You can resolve a component by calling `Container.resolve` instance method explicitly or implicitly when declaring a constructor parameter (dependency).
 Usually the `resolve` method is only called inside the application entry point, where you need to create the roots components.
 Then each root component will have zero or more dependencies to other components that will call the resolve method automatically when instantiated.

 Here we resolve the Car component explicitly:
 ```
-var car = shelf.resolve("car");
+var car = container.resolve("car");
 ```

 When calling resolve method for classes the function constructor is called, so the above code is equivalent to: